prometheus/proposals/proposals/0070-binop-fill-modifier.md

 When using fill modifiers in combination with `group_left` or `group_right`, there are some limitations:

-* If a fill modifier is used on the side that is being grouped (i.e., the "many" side), filling in missing series is not allowed, as it would be ambiguous which of the grouped series to fill in (the extra cardinality on the "many" side that would otherwise have made it into the result is not known).
+* If a fill modifier is used on the side that is being grouped (i.e., the "many" side), filling in missing series is not allowed, as the extra label cardinality on the "many" side that would otherwise have served to create multiple distinctly labeled output series for the group is not known.
 So `metric1 + on(...) group_left(...) fill_left(0) metric2` should yield a PromQL error.
 * If a fill modifier is used on the side that is not being grouped (i.e., the "one" side), filling in missing series is allowed as normal.
 However, if the grouping modifier specifies label names to join in from the "one" side, those labels cannot be filled in for missing series, as there is no source for their values.
+A possible future extension could allow specifying default values for those joined-in labels as well, but that is out of scope for this proposal.

 Example for trying to fill in missing series on the "many" side (not allowed):